Skip to main content

 Two years (60 weeks) low residency

 In a world of increasing information, MA Communicating Complexity will develop your understanding and skills as a communicator to address our most pressing challenges.
+This is a low residency course delivered mostly online.

 The urge to simplify communication conflicts with the complexity of real issues facing the world.
 This course brings together students from design and non-design backgrounds to experiment with the role of communicators in responding to social and global challenges.
 It is part of the Graphic Communication Design programme.